DeRozan explodes for 30 as Toronto Raptors blow out Philadelphia 76ers

 The Sixers sliced the lead to single digits several times during the second quarter, but Toronto held on to take a 62-49 advantage into the halftime break.

-Things get much more difficult for the Raptors come Monday when they open a six-game western road trip in San Antonio.
-They'll face reigning NBA champion Golden State, the Los Angeles Lakers, Portland, Denver, before wrapping up the trip in Utah.
-They're not back at the Air Canada Centre until Nov.
+The Raptors aren't back at the Air Canada Centre until Nov.
 5, when they host the Washington Wizards.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.